MSiekpheng/Brick-Breaker-Game/README.md

 ```
 ### Polymorphism
+Polymorphism enables objects to take on multiple forms, allowing them to be treated as instances of their parent class while exhibiting specific behaviors of their own.
 #### Casting

 - **Demonstration:** Polymorphism is demonstrated through casting, enabling a more specific type to be treated as its base type.